-Applications Available: January 31, 2022.
+Applications Available: May 5, 2023

-Deadline for Transmittal of Applications: April 1, 2022.
+Deadline for Transmittal of Applications: July 14, 2023

-Deadline for Intergovernmental Review: May 31, 2022.
+Deadline for Intergovernmental Review: September 12, 2023

-Pre-Application Webinar Information: No later than February 7, 2022, the Office of Special Education and Rehabilitative Services (OSERS) will post pre-recorded informational webinars designed to provide technical assistance to interested applicants.
-The webinars may be found at www2.ed.gov/fund/grant/apply/osep/new-osep-grants.html.
+Pre-Application Webinar Information: No later than May 10, 2023, the Office of Special Education and Rehabilitative Services will post details on pre-recorded informational webinars designed to provide technical assistance to interested applicants.
+Links to the webinars may be found at https://www2.ed.gov/fund/grant/apply/osep/new-osep-grants.html.